hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_group_of_ainauts_in_high_tech_suits_exploring_the__5dabd9a8-f535-4fa4-bff8-d527a8745d93-0_0.content.md

 # AI Explorers on Desert Planet.

 Welcome to our website, where we showcase the latest in AI technology and innovation.
-Our wallpaper features a group of AInauts in high-tech suits exploring the surface of a desert planet, with a massive sandstorm brewing in the distance.
+Our wallpaper features a group of Ainautes in high-tech suits exploring the surface of a desert planet, with a massive sandstorm brewing in the distance.
 This image represents the spirit of exploration and discovery that drives us forward.

 ## About Us